 Jackie Elliott is the Program Manager for Compass classes.
 Jackie earned an undergraduate degree in Business Administration, specializing in Finance, from Bowling Green State University in Ohio.
 She also earned her Master of Business Administration degree, specialized in Marketing and Operations Management, from Case Western Reserve University.
 Jackie has held significant professional positions in both Fortune 50 and start-up companies, with her most significant career achievements in the areas finance and marketing.
 Jackie lives in Reston with her husband and her three children, one of whom she homeschooled.

 Laura Hammond is the web developer for Compass Homeschool Enrichment.
 Laura earned her degree from Cornell University, and worked for many years doing database development, web design and programming for various companies and government contractors.
-She now does freelance web work from her home in Bristow, Virginia, and homeschools her five children.
+She now does freelance web work from her home in southern Spain and until very recently, homeschooled her five children.